Federal debt collection laws

 Some debt collection laws protect consumers on a federal level.
 The most important federal debt collection law is the Fair Debt Collection Practices Act (FDCPA), which affords all Americans certain rights when their unpaid debts have made them subject to collection activities.

-This act prohibits debt collectors from using deceptive or abusive debt collection practices, such as contacting you at odd hours, calling you repeatedly or making false threats regarding legal actions they plan to take.
+The FDCPA prohibits debt collectors from using deceptive or abusive debt collection practices, including contacting you at odd hours, calling you repeatedly or making false threats regarding legal actions they plan to take.
 Debt collectors are also barred from revealing the existence of unpaid debts to other parties, both on social media and through direct forms of communication.

 According to the Consumer Financial Protection Bureau (CFPB), if you have legal representation already in place, the FDCPA requires debt collectors to contact your attorney instead of reaching out to you personally.